This is a (hopefully) straightforward guide to the several ways that are legally available to owners to rent out their

 - or you can let it out short term as an arrendamiento de temporada (a contract of between one day and one year for a specific purpose other than tourism/holiday) under urban letting legislation – these are technically not “residential” contracts, and require a home address to be given where the tenant normally lives – an address, therefore, other than that of the property being rented.

-- or you can let it for holidays under the vivienda vacacional decree, a new category in tourism law concerning only residential properties.
+- or you can let it for holidays under the Vivienda Vacacional decree which is a a new category in tourism law concerning only residential properties.
 The decree does not affect, undermine, or in any other way mitigate the main 1995 and 2013 tourism legislation.
 This decree is currently being redrafted, and will probably become less restrictive because the redraft was forced by objections from the Monopolies Commission (see HERE).
-For the moment, its current form requires properties to be residential, not touristic, and to be in non-touristic areas as defined in municipal PGOs (ayuntamiento local planning designations) – i.e. to be in those areas that are wholly residential as opposed to touristic or mixed touristic-residential.
-Any properties covered by this decree must also not be prohibited from letting for holidays under the terms of community statutes if they are on a complex – and most residential community statutes do in fact prohibit holiday letting.
+For the moment, its current form concerns residential properties only in non-touristic areas as defined in municipal PGOs (ayuntamiento local planning designations) – i.e. to be in wholly residential areas, not touristic or mixed touristic-residential.
+Complying residential properties must also not be prohibited from letting for holidays under the terms of community statutes if they are on a complex – and most residential community statutes do in fact prohibit holiday letting.